cyberbotics/webots-doc/guide/webots-devices.md

 ![bumper.png](images/bumper.png) In this example, `MyBot` moves in a closed arena filled with obstacles.
 Its "bumper" `TouchSensor` (represented by a black box) detects collisions.
-`MyBot` moves back and turns a bit each time this event occurs.
+`MyBot` moves back and turns a little each time a collision is detected.

 ### camera.wbt